-2.3 Independent Scanning Prior to Award Ratification
+2.2 Independent Scanning Prior to Award Ratification

 Students enrolled on a CASE accredited programme/course must not undertake independent scanning/decision making without supervision until the final Programme/Course award has been ratified by the University examination board.
 For students achieving a pass grade in all academic and clinical assessments, final marks and the overall Programme/Course award remain provisional until subject to the scrutiny of the university academic examination boards.
+This includes students who are consolidating their Year 1 clinical competencies.